-The figure below shows the combined G.703 plus Fiber interface configuration at 64K baud.
-The 7E, 7F, 7G, 7Q, and 75 modules are used in configurations where Channel 1 is employed via the G.703 interface (possibly with a multiplexer) and Channel 2 via direct fiber.
-AWG 24 twisted shielded pair is recommended for external G.703 connections connecting the shield to Pin 1A at one end only.
+The figure below shows the combined G.703 plus fiber interface configuration at 64 kbps.
+The 7E, 7F, 7G, 7Q, and 75 modules are used in configurations where channel 1 is employed via the G.703 interface (possibly with a multiplexer) and channel 2 via direct fiber.
+AWG 24 twisted shielded pair is recommended for external G.703 connections connecting the shield to pin 1a at one end only.
 For the direct fiber channel, power budget issues should be addressed properly.
-See previous sections for more details on the G.703 and Fiber interfaces.
+See previous sections for additional details on the G.703 and fiber interfaces.

-When using a LASER Interface, attenuators may be necessary to ensure that you do not exceed Maximum Optical Input Power to the receiver.
+When using a laser Interface, attenuators may be necessary to ensure that you do not exceed the maximum optical input power to the receiver.

-Figure 3-38: G.703 AND FIBER INTERFACE CONNECTION
+Figure 3-43: G.703 AND FIBER INTERFACE CONNECTION